jan4j/Automatic-Stock-Analysis-Report/README.md

 - [Dash](https://dash.plot.ly/) - Main server and interactive components
 - [Plotly Python](https://plot.ly/python/) - Used to create the interactive plots

-The following is screenshots for the app in this repo:
+The following is a screenshot of the app in this repo:

 ![animated](screenshots/financial-report-demo.gif)